cssdata/bugzilla/README.md

   * If you map port 80 to something else, you have to set the WWW_HOSTNAME accordingly (see above)
   * You have to set a valid TIMEZONE.
 Otherwise bugzilla will throw errors at you (see above)
   * The default user/passwd is "bugzilla" / "bugzilla"!
 So, please don't forget to ssh into the container and change the default passwd
+  * Unfortunately bugzilla stores data in the www-tree so you have to mount the "/var/www/html/bugzilla" volume if you don't want to loose data between restarts.

   # TODO
   * This is my very first docker.
 The image is based on ubuntu and gets quite big.
 There is probably quite some room for optimizations